opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 *make the community interested and involved, give them updates and make them feel valuable (explain how we involve/engage people and why, for example: local communities > awareness > newsletter)*

-- Don't understimate the details // DAY SCHEDULE *schedule in advance team meetings to define the tight schedules of the sessions, keep in mind some relax/free moments*
+- Don't understimate the details // DAY SCHEDULE *schedule in advance team meetings to define the tight schedules of the sessions, keep in mind some relax/free moments be sure that someone will show up*

 - Have fun but don't lose the focus // CLARITY - OPEN TRANSARENCY *make the participants feel comfortable, offer them some rewards for their efforts and involvement, but be sure to reach your goals (nota bene... be not repetitive, exc)*